Workplace Biodiversity Champion Inspires Us All to Do More

 Q: How has the pandemic affected the client brief?
 How do you help clients to assess what they need next and design the right space for their organisation?

 A: You need to start at the beginning.
-I ask the Senior Leadership Team – what do you want from your business.
-Much of the commentary of the past few months has been through the optic of the user.
+I ask the senior leadership team: What do you want from your business?
+Much of the commentary of the past few months has been through the lens of the user.
 But what does the company need?
 If a company has evolved over say 100 years as a brand and a culture, this cannot and may not want to change overnight.
-We will have those deep conversations; where are you now?
+We will have those deep conversations.
+Where are you now?
 Where do you want to get to?
 And then discover what the process is that is going to help you get there.

-Some businesses have made the decision that they want to be a place-based organisation, we help them navigate that, with the understanding that the decision means they cannot be everybody’s friend.
-They will need to help to think through those conversations about which teams need to be in at the same time, and ensuring it is thought through in detail, for example, have an IT infrastructure in place to support that.
+Some businesses have made the decision that they want to be a place-based organisation; we help them navigate that, with the understanding that the decision means they cannot be everybody’s friend.
+They will need to help think through those conversations about which teams need to be in at the same time, ensuring it is thought through in detail, for example, by having an IT infrastructure in place to support that.

-My overarching advice to organisations is not to be afraid of agility flexibility.
-It is not new; we have been talking about this for a long time and we have a lot of experience and we can help you with this.
-We have many case studies which we can draw on from our existing clients.
-It is something that is 20 years old – we can absolutely help you harness a remote workforce and design a workplace that works for your organisation.
+My overarching advice to organisations is not to be afraid of agility and flexibility.
+It is not new; we have been talking about this for a long time, we have a lot of experience, and we can help you with this.
+We have many case studies that we can draw on from our existing clients.
+It is something that is 20 years old—we can absolutely help you harness a remote workforce and design a workplace that works for your organisation.

 Our Service banner with plants in office.